 Week 1- What is a hero?

 The children worked together to create a definition of what they think a hero is.
-This is what they have come up with so far: A hero is someone who rescues or saves people or animals.
-They protect them, help them or make them better.
+This is what they have come up with so far:

 This definition will be reviewed each week as we move through our topic and learn about different people who help us.